How Diodes Work

 - Normally, diodes carry current only in one direction.
 However, when the voltage in the opposite direction exceeds a certain value, the current starts flowing.
 However, when the voltage in the reverse direction exceeds a certain value, the current starts to flow, and even if the current increases, the voltage does not change.
 This is called the breakdown phenomenon, and the voltage at which the breakdown phenomenon occurs is called the "breakdown voltage" or "Zener voltage."
 This phenomenon is used in diode voltage control, and the diodes used for this purpose are called Zener diodes.

 - When light strikes a PN junction, the electrons on the N side near the junction move.
 As a result, electricity continues to flow as long as the light is shining.
 This is the principle of a solar cell.

 When no voltage is applied from the outside, it acts as a battery, but when a voltage is applied, it acts as a diode.
-Some diodes respond to visible light, whereas others that respond to invisible light are used in applications such as the light-receiving part of infrared remote controls.
+Some diodes respond to visible light, whereas others respond to invisible light in applications such as the light-receiving part of infrared remote controls.

 Types of Diodes

 There are various types of diodes; the following are the most common types:

 - The most common type of PN diode.
 Most often referred to as rectification diodes.

 - Similar to silicon diodes, these diodes combine PNs.
 They are often used for detecting waves because of their low forward-falling voltage, especially in the region where the current flow is as small as 0.1 mA.
 However, Schottky barrier diodes are now widely used because of the high cost of Germanium.

 - This diode is fabricated by bonding metal and semiconductors.
 These diodes have superior switching characteristics compared with silicon diodes and are therefore used in high-speed circuits.